softlayer/softlayer-python/docs/install.rst

     $ python setup.py install

-For more information about working with they source, or contributing to the project, please see the :ref:`Contribution Guide <api_dev>`.
+For more information about working with the source, or contributing to the project, please see the :ref:`Contribution Guide <api_dev>`.